Emmanuelisi20/Emmanuelisi20/README.md

 🎓 I grad with a Bachelor's of Science in Computer Science .
 (May 2020)

 🌇 Origanlly Born in Nigeria but grew up here in the states.
-I have a passion for developing webdev and learning new technolgies with programming and IT.
+I have a passion for developing webdev and learning new technolgies with Programming and IT Infastrutures

 ---